tlalexandre/PP5CodeInsitute/README.md

 [Django Storages](https://pypi.org/project/django-storages/) Django Storages simplifies file storage management in Django apps by offering custom backends.

-[Django Embed Video](https://pypi.org/project/django-embed-video/) Django-embed-video is a Django app that simplifies embedding videos from various platforms, such as YouTube and Vimeo, into Django templates by providing template tags and model fields.

 [Stripe](https://pypi.org/project/stripe/) Stripe is a payment processing platform that enables payments by offering a developer-friendly API and a range of customizable payment solutions.

 ### Technologies and programs

 - [Bootstrap](https://getbootstrap.com/) was used to quickly layout the responsive structure of the website
 - [JQuery](https://jquery.com/) was used to apply all javascript functionality in a more efficient manner
-- [Chat-GPT](https://chat.openai.com/) was used to create all written content and copy of the website
 - [VS Code](https://code.visualstudio.com/) was used to code the website locally
 - [Figma](https://figma.com/) was used to create quick and precise wireframes
 - [Font Awesome](https://fontawesome.com/) was used for all icons on the website